Somalia at the 2016 Summer Olympics: Background

 Somalia participated in nine Summer Olympics between its debut in the 1972 Summer Olympics in Munich, West Germany, and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 The highest number of Somalis participating at any single Summer Games was seven at the 1984 Games in Los Angeles, United States.
 No Somali has ever won a medal at an Olympics.
 Somalia received universality slots from the International Association of Athletics Federations to send one male and one female athlete to the 2016 Summer Olympics.

 In 2014, the Somali Olympic Committee appointed a team of professionals to find talented Somali athletes for the upcoming Summer Olympics.
 Efforts were hampered by the ongoing Somali Civil War, both in access for the scouts and because athletes were fleeing the fighting.
 Samia Yusuf Omar, who represented the national at the 2008 Summer Olympics in Beijing, China, drowned off the Libyan coast while attempting to reach Europe by boat in 2012.

 Maryan Nuh Muse was chosen to compete in the women's 400 metres and Kenyan-born Mohamed Daud Mohamed in the men's 5000 metres.
 Other Somali nationals competed at the 2016 Summer Olympics, but under the citizenships of other countries; these included Mo Farah, for Great Britain and Mohammed Ahmed, for Canada.
 Mohamed was chosen to be the Somalia's flag bearer during the Parade of Nations.

 Competitors

-The following is the list of number of competitors participating in the Games and selected biographies.
+The following is the list of number of competitors participating in the Games.